microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalKeyCredential.md

 ## Description

-the Get-EntraServicePrincipalKeyCredential cmdlet gets the key credentials for a service principal in Microsoft Entra ID.
+The Get-EntraServicePrincipalKeyCredential cmdlet gets the key credentials for a service principal in Microsoft Entra ID.

 ## Examples